nixos-asia/website/en/nixos-install-disko.md

 {#end}
 ## Recap & next steps

 You now have a reproducible disk partitioning scheme.
 This does come with a cost of few extra manual steps but you can automate them with a script.
-Which is what we will do in the next tutorial.
+Which is what we will do in [[nixos-install-oneclick|the next tutorial]].
 We will use [nixos-anywhere](https://github.com/nix-community/nixos-anywhere) to automate the steps above and eliminate the need for a USB flash drive (assuming you have a working Linux system or are booted into a rescue image).